philinhphan/matlabToPython/README.md

   - For OpenAI models: `--model openai:gpt-4o`
   - For Ollama models: `--model qwen:0.5b`
 - `--url`: Ollama API endpoint URL (default: `http://localhost:11434/v1`)
+- `--run-tests`: Run pytest against the generated Python files after conversion
+- `--tests-path`: Override the tests target passed to pytest (defaults to the output directory)
+- `--pytest-args`: Extra pytest CLI arguments (quoted string, e.g. `--pytest-args "-k smoke -vv"`)

+### Dynamic Testing

+- Install `pytest` (already listed in `requirements.txt`) and provide a test suite that targets the generated Python code.
+- Add `--run-tests` to automatically execute pytest after the converter writes its output.
+The tool runs within the output directory so imports resolve correctly.
+- Use `--tests-path` and `--pytest-args` to fine-tune which tests are executed and how.
+- When using tool-calling models (e.g., `--model openai:gpt-4o`), the agent can call the `run_tests` tool mid-conversion to validate intermediate outputs and retry on failures.

 ### Examples